PartialLight/BallisticNG-VanillaPlus-HUD/README.md

 18. Cockpit Camera Adjust for 2280: Users can choose to raise the position of the cockpit camera to be more similar to 2159 in 2280.
 19. Cockpit Mesh Adjust: Users can choose whether to have the cockpit interior or the ship's nose/forward hull visible when using the cockpit camera in any physics mode.
 20. (EXPERIMENTAL\) Alternate Camera Modes for 2280: Users can choose to have the camera's tilt lock to world up (similar to 2159 camera behavior\) in 2280 except when on maglock or no-tilt-lock surfaces, or orientate to the track surface at all times (similar to Floorhugger\).
+21. Extra Warnings: Users can choose to receive visual warnings when it's the final lap of a race, when an enemy Tremor is active, or when a Hunter missile is active.
+22. Overtake Radar: Wipeout HD inspired proximity warning, shows you how far ahead you are of the ship behind you.
+If in last place, instead shows how close you are to the ship in the next position.
+23. Skip Song Backward: You can now play the previous song in-game without having to pause!